Fall classes will start back up Sep 9.

 Acting for Seniors

 Want to learn basic acting skills and vocabulary to enhance your theatrical experiences?
 Come enjoy a fun-filled environment for re-visiting old skills or building new ones, with plenty of growth, stimulation and camaraderie for all!
-The focus for this semester is the Meisner approach with a bit of Chekhov thrown in the mix!
+Acting basics will include techniques from Chekhov, the Yale School of Drama and more!

 Taught by Allison Connor